br0nzu/br0nzu/README.md

 I'm Lee Dong Ju.
 I usually use the nicknames br0nzu or Dongpago2.

-I'm interested in pwanble and fuzzing.
+I'm interested in Automated Vulnerability Detection.

-My ambition is to become the foremost expert in information security research.
+My ambition is to become the foremost expert in Information Security Research.

 ---